 - Terpenes: aromatic plant compounds with various beneficial properties (1).

-- Minor cannabinoids: CBN, CBG, and other beneficial cannabinoids that are present in smaller amounts in hemp.
+- Minor cannabinoids: CBN, CBG, CBC, and other beneficial cannabinoids found in smaller amounts in hemp.
 They work in synergy with CBD, enhancing its effects.

-- Full-spectrum: whole-plant hemp extract containing CBD, THC, and other beneficial hemp cannabinoids and terpenes.
-This CBD form is up to 4 times more potent than pure CBD (2).
+- Full-spectrum: whole-plant hemp extract containing multiple cannabinoids, terpenes, and flavonoids.
+This form of CBD is about 4 times more potent than pure CBD (2).

 - Broad-spectrum: whole-plant hemp extract similar to full-spectrum CBD, but with THC removed (may contain trace amounts).

 - CBD isolate: pure CBD with all other hemp compounds removed.